suspicious-salmon/urop-surgical-guide-analysis/README.md

 There are also 2 other files, aimed at visualising and understanding the resutls.
 - `lookatheatmaps.py` allows you to look through plots of the heatmaps compared with the original photo and cad file, by default in descending order of error magnitude:
 ![alt text](https://github.com/suspicious-salmon/urop-surgical-guide-analysis/blob/main/readme-images/lookatheatmaps_demo.png?raw=true)
 - `get_biggest_dft.py` helps with finding parts which might have high errors.
-It sorts the csv file in Bill King's dataset, providing the highest-DFT (difference from target) parts for each feature category.
+It sorts the csv file in the UIUC team's dataset, providing the highest-DFT (difference from target) parts for each feature category.

 ## Getting Started